GREAT LEADERS HAVE INTEGRITY

 Start Doing These 3 Things Now to Act With Greater Integrity

 The following steps can help you act with more integrity in the workplace:

 - Set a good example.
 As a leader, it is your responsibility to be a good role model for your direct reports.
 Engaging in negative workplace behaviours (e.g., disregarding company policies; gossiping about colleagues; using company time for personal matters) signals to direct reports that this behavior is acceptable.
 This may lead to other consequences.
 Employees who lack integrity are more likely to engage in unethical or counterproductive behaviors1, which hurts both the work environment and the company.
-In contrast, leaders who act responsibly, make ethical decisions, and uphold company values help set and maintain expectations for employee conduct5.
+However, leaders who act responsibly, make ethical decisions, and uphold company values help set and maintain expectations for employee conduct5.

 - Honor your commitments.
 It is challenging to earn trust and respect from direct reports if you are unreliable.
 They want to know that if you make a promise, you’ll keep it.
 This includes meeting deadlines, holding yourself to your word, and fulfilling commitments to coworkers and direct reports.
 Similarly, recognize your limitations and don’t over-commit.
 It is far better to say no than it is to fail to follow through on a promise.

 READ: The Importance of Integrity in the Workplace

 DEVELOP: Develop your integrity by taking advantage of SIGMA’s coaching services.